Permafrost/Tundra/README.md

         wildcards or globs (such as `*.txt` or `*.j?r`) for matching multiple files at once.

-        For example:
+        The following example would process all `*.txt` files in the specified
+        directory:

             file:////server:port/directory/*.txt

-        Would process all `*.txt` files in the specified directory.

         To ensure each file processed is not locked or being written to by another process, the file is first moved to a working directory.
 The